blockchainvn/hyperledger-fabric-swarm/README.md

 # hyperledger_on_swarm

 This repository is for deploying Hyperledger Fabric on Swarm cluster easily.
-- Supported version : 1.0.0 GA
+- Supported version : 1.0.0 GA and above (1.0.1 currently)
 * You can specify number of each component.
 Supported components are:
   - Number of Organizations (CA will be one per a Organization)
   - Number of Peer per a Organization